GerritCodeReview/modules_index-elasticsearch/src/main/resources/Documentation/config.md

 ## Section elasticsearch

-WARNING: Support for Elasticsearch is still experimental and is not recommended for production use.
 For compatibility information, please refer to the [project homepage](https://www.gerritcodereview.com/elasticsearch.html).

 Note that when Gerrit is configured to use Elasticsearch, the Elasticsearch server(s) must be reachable during the site initialization.